syeung14/self-dev/grammar/Grammar.md

 Other than that, I would say be mindful of whom you request Forte feedback from.
 I’ve gotten pretty un-useful and irrelevant feedback in the past and realized I probably shouldn’t have requested feedback from those particular people.
 Additionally, I hope there was still some helpful/relevant feedback for you.
 I think Forte feedback is really up to you on how you want to take it.
 I only take action on feedback that resonates with me, and pretty much ignore the rest (as they didn’t have useful datapoints).
 I would say it’s up to you on how you want to take/accept the feedback, and use it for growth (which is the point).
 If some of it doesn’t resonate with you, I would just ignore it, and continue to work closely w/ your manager.
 Hope this helps!

 ----------------

+Based on the title of this ticket I can try to get information in us-cent-1 but are there particular regions these accounts have a graph?